 Rather, they are choosing to rent homes.

 The housing market is not exactly making it easy for millennials to buy homes either.
-The results of the survey show that 60% of first-time homebuyers finding it hard to get a mortgage are millennials.
+The results of the survey show that 60% of first-time homebuyers finding it hard to save for a house are millennials.

 We get it.
 Millennials do not want to own a home.
 Many have argued this is due to high student loan debts, stagnant wages, and spending anxiety are the reasons why millennials much rather prefer to rent over buying.